PR & Applied Communication

 The following table lists how many public relations, advertising, and applied communication graduations there were in 2020-2021 for each degree level.

 What PR & Applied Communication Majors Need to Know

-In an O*NET survey, public relations, advertising, and applied communication majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to public relations, advertising, and applied communication were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Public Relations, Advertising, and Applied Communication Majors

 This major prepares you for careers in which these knowledge areas are important:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.